 Until the closing date you can change an application sent in, by retrieving the original application.
 Retrieve the application by clicking on its reference number and then on Reopen.
 Note that the application must then be submitted once again.
 Only the last version submitted remains in the system.

 Delete applications that you choose not to send in.
 This is done by clicking on Delete.
 Applications that have not been submitted or are incomplete are removed from the system after the closing date.

-If you have any problems, contact a Research Secretary.
+If you have any problems, contact a Research manager.